sherryw94/travel-reopening/public/data/written/NZ_international.md

 #### Inbound Travel: Who can travel into New Zealand?

-**Travel restrictions apply.** Currently, the New Zealand border is closed to almost all travelers.
+**Travel restrictions apply.** The New Zealand border is closed to all travelers except for critical travel.

 The New Zealand border is closed to all arrivals into New Zealand, whether it is by air or sea.

 Exceptions are given to partners, dependent children, Australian citizens, and permanent residents who usually live in New Zealand and people with critical purposes.